gioui/giouiorg/content/doc/architecture.md

 ## Layout

-Package [`gioui.org/layout`](https://gioui.org/layout) provides support for common layout operations such as spacing, lists and stacks.
+Package [`gioui.org/layout`](https://gioui.org/layout) provides support for common layout operations such as spacing, lists and stacks of overlapping widgets.

 In the layout examples we'll use this `ColorBox` widget to visualize layouts: